-- □ I am at least 15 years old. - □ I have my certificate of enrollment ("Blue Card") proving that I completed classroom instruction and am signed up for behind-the-wheel instruction. - □ My parent or court-appointed guardian will sign and approve my application.
+- $\Box$ I am at least 15 years old. - □ I have my certificate of enrollment ("Blue Card") proving that I completed classroom instruction and am signed up for behindthe-wheel instruction; OR I have my certificate of enrollment ("Pink Card") proving that I am enrolled in a concurrent driver education course and have completed the first 15 classroom hours of the curriculum. - □ My parent, court appointed guardian, county appointed foster parent or the director of the transitional living program I am residing in will sign and approve my application. - □ If completed, I have the Supplemental Parental Curriculum completion certificate.